Analyst Data Tools

 If you’d prefer to do your own stock analysis, there are several alternatives available.
 For fundamental research, you might consider Stock Rover or Old School Value.
 Both platforms enable you to create custom financial models to find out if a stock is undervalued.

 What Type of Trader is TipRanks Best For?

-TipRanks is best for traders whose strategy is to follow smart Wall Street money – that is, institutional investors and executive insiders.
-The platform makes it extremely easy to keep an eye on what analysts and corporate insiders are doing, even going so far as to send alerts when followed analysts issue new ratings.
-While TipRanks could work for short-term traders, it is better suited to medium- and long-term active investors since there is little in the way of technical data to inform entry and exit points and all price targets are 12-month targets.
+TipRanks is best for traders whose stock market strategy is to follow smart Wall Street money – that is, institutional investors, hedge fund managers, executive insiders, and analysts.
+The platform makes it extremely easy to keep an eye on what Wall Street analysts and corporate insiders are doing, even going so far as to send alerts when analysts you follow issue new ratings.
+While TipRanks could work for short-term traders, it is better suited to medium and long-term investors since there is little in the way of technical data to inform entry and exit points and all price targets are 12-month targets.